skip to main content

 Use Arrow Player to audition Arrow Video

 If you collect physical media, you know all about Arrow Video’s boutique Blu-ray releases.
-As fellow collectors, we know you sometimes gamble and “blind buy” movies you haven’t seen.
-Arrow Player is an inexpensive way to screen Arrow Video (and some Vinegar Syndrome) releases before putting them on your shelves.
-We’ve already saved around $125 this way.
+As fellow collectors, we know you sometimes “blind buy” movies you haven’t seen—and get burned when you end up not liking the film.
+Arrow Player is an affordable way to screen Arrow Video (and some Vinegar Syndrome) releases before putting them on your shelves.
+We’ve already saved $165 this way.

 Arrow Player vs. the competition

-Service Monthly price Annual price Library size* Streams Resolution (up to) Details
+Service Monthly price Library size* Streams Resolution (up to) Details

 Shudder